Sunglint

 Sunglint off southern Indonesia and northern Australia.
-See the main text for an analysis.

 Sunglint is a phenomenon that occurs when sunlight reflects off the surface of the ocean at the same angle that a satellite or other sensor is viewing the surface.
 In the affected area of the image, smooth ocean water becomes a silvery mirror, while rougher surface waters appear dark.
 Sometimes the sunglint region of satellite images reveals interesting ocean or atmospheric features that the sensor does not typically record.

 As an example of interesting features revealed by sunglint, the accompanying image shows a large, overlapping wave pattern in the sunglint region of an image of Indonesia (the islands at the top of the image) and Australia (the landmass at the bottom of the image).
 The wave pattern seen in the image is not from large ocean waves, however.
 The pattern is of atmospheric gravity waves above the surface of the ocean.
 They form when buoyancy pushes air up, and gravity pulls it back down.
 On its descent into the low-point of the wave (the trough), the air touches the surface of the ocean, roughening the water.
 The long, vertical dark lines show where the troughs of gravity waves have roughened the surface.
 The brighter regions show the crests of the atmospheric waves.
 Beneath the crests, the water is calm and reflects light directly back towards the sensor.
 Clouds commonly form at the crests of the waves, and such clouds are visible throughout this scene.